tobydriscoll/udmath305/_notes/linear-systems/50-eigenvalues.md

 To find an eigenvector for $\lambda_1$, we use the first row of $ \mathbf{A} - \lambda_1 \mathbf{I} $ to conclude $(2-i)v_1 -v_2 = 0$, so $v_2=(2-i)v_1$.
 Any multiple of the vector $[1,2-i]^T$ will do.

 We get a benefit from the complex eigenvalues: the second eigenvector, like the second eigenvalue, is just the conjugate of the first.
-So we have $[1,2+i]^T$ to go with $\lambda_2$.
+So we have $[1,2+i]^T$ (and all its multiples) to go with $\lambda_2$.

 ## Multiple eigenvalues